HRM-038: Faculty Leaves

 Unpaid leave approved for faculty members under FMLA runs concurrently with other paid and unpaid leave described in this policy, including but not limited to, Family Leave, Parental Leave, and Medical Leave.
 FMLA provides for up to 480 hours of unpaid leave per leave year.
 Leave hours available through FMLA may not be accrued across leave years.

-Faculty members should submit their requests for FMLA leave directly to UHR, which will notify the faculty member’s dean’s office or the appropriate vice president in the event the leave is approved.
-For complete details regarding unpaid leave that may be awarded under FMLA, see policy HRM-026, Family, Medical, and Military Leave.
-For details regarding procedures related to FMLA and request forms, see UHR’s Guidelines for Requesting Family, Medical, or Military Leave.
+Faculty members should submit their requests for FMLA leave directly to UVA HR, which will notify the faculty member’s dean’s office or the appropriate vice president in the event the leave is approved.
+For complete details regarding unpaid leave that may be awarded under FMLA, see policy HRM-026: Family, Medical, and Military Leave.
+For details regarding procedures related to FMLA and request forms, see UVA HR’s Guidelines for Requesting Family, Medical, or Military Leave.

-In addition to the period of paid leave, the faculty member may request an additional nine weeks of unpaid parental leave.
-During the nine weeks of unpaid parental leave, the University will pay no salary but will contribute the employer's portion of any allowable health and life insurance premiums, so long as the faculty member continues to pay the employee’s share of the premium.
-During these nine weeks, the University will not make contributions to the faculty member’s retirement benefit plan.
+A faculty member who is taking paid parental leave may also request an additional four weeks of unpaid parental leave.
+During the four weeks of unpaid parental leave, the University will pay no salary but will contribute the employer's portion of any allowable health and life insurance premiums, so long as the faculty member continues to pay the employee’s share of the premium.
+During these four weeks, the University will not make contributions to the faculty member’s retirement benefit plan.

 For faculty members who give birth, any approved paid parental leave is in addition to paid leave received as a result of short-term disability.

-All paid and unpaid parental leave runs concurrently with any unpaid leave granted under FMLA (see below).
+All paid and unpaid parental leave runs concurrently with any unpaid leave granted under FMLA (see Section 2.F. below).